 "The party given at the residence of Will Honce a week ago Thursday night was well attended.
 All present seemed to enjoy themselves.
 At about twelve o'clock the music and dancing ceased for a short time, and the guests were invited to the dining room, where jis excellent wife had prepared a nice supper of which all done justice."
 Nauvoo Rustler, January 27, 1890.

 William is listed as a farmer in the 1900 census.
-By 1910 William is listed as a merchant owning a feed store and in 1920 he is listed as a plumber owning a shop.
+By 1910 William is listed as a merchant owning a feed store and in 1920 he is listed as a plumber owning a shop."Died.

 Tuesday, at 8 a. m., at his home in Montebello township, W. H. Honce, aged 79 years and two weeks.
 The deceased was a native of new Jersey and moved to this county when quite young.
 He is survived by his wife and following children: Mrs. John Marshall, of Monmouth, Ill.; Mrs. Henry Thomas, Mrs. Thad Thomas, Mrs. George Phillipps, of Elvaston, and one son William.
 The deceased was a gentleman of honest and upright character, well known and highly respected by all who knew him.
 The funeral occurred from his residence, Wednesday at 2 p. m., conducted by the Presbyterian minister of Elvaston.
 The interment, which was witnessed by a large gathering of friends, was at the curry graveyard."
 Nauvoo Independent, August 4, 1899.